Skip to Content

 It might seem strange that such a rich and successful franchise doesn’t exist anymore, and the theories about why exactly it was discontinued are countless.

-No matter what the reasons were, Games Workshop ended the Fantasy Battles franchise through a series of books called the End Times, that ended in a total apocalypse for the setting via a calamitous chaos invasion.
+No matter what the reasons were, Games Workshop ended the Fantasy Battles franchise through a series of books called the End Times, which ended in a total apocalypse for the setting via a calamitous chaos invasion.
 And so the classic lore of the Old World was dead for many years.

 From the ashes of the Old World Age of Sigmar was born